CagtayCukadar/The-English-Crow-Beta/README.md

-# The English Crow 🦅
+# The English Crow 🦅 FOR TURKISH USERS - BETA , STILL IMPROVING

 **The English Crow** is a modern, interactive vocabulary learning application designed to master the Oxford 3000™ and 5000™ word lists.
 It takes learners from **A1 to C2** levels with a sleek, gamified interface.